kstenerud/concise-encoding/cbe-specification.md

  * 2000 (32-bit integer)
  * 2000.0 (decimal float)

-**Note:** The string value "2000" is not numeric, and would not clash.
+**Note**: The string value "2000" is not numeric, and would not clash.

 Map contents are stored as key-value pairs of objects.
 A key without a paired value is invalid:

     [79] [key 1] [value 1] [key 2] [value 2] ...
 [7b]

-**Note:** While this spec allows mixed types in maps, not all languages do.
+**Note**: While this spec allows mixed types in maps, not all languages do.
 Use mixed types with caution.
 A decoder may abort processing or ignore key-value pairs of mixed types if the implementation language doesn't support it.

 #### Keyable types